braincore/hai-cli/doc-site/docs/repl/tools.md

 [0]: !sh
 ```
 ```
 Entering tool mode; All messages are treated as prompts for !sh.
-Use `!exit` when done
 ```

+To exit tool mode, use `!exit` or `Ctrl + D`.

 !!!tip "Tool mode in tasks"
     When publishing tasks, you can place users directly into tool-mode by